New Loan FAQs

 I’m interested in buying a home – where do I start?

 Owning a home is the American dream, but to make it come true, you need information and planning.
 Most people take out a loan or mortgage to purchase their homes.
 If this is an unfamiliar process to you, we can help.
-By using the calculators we’ve provided, you can estimate mortgage payments, analyze your current expenses, etc., to determine if you’re ready to buy a home and how much home you can actually afford.
-Our pre-approval process is quick and easy and provides you an immediate decision.
+Our pre-qualification process is quick and easy and provides you an immediate decision.
 And if at any point you feel stuck or confused, OwnersChoice is here to help.
 Just contact us.

 How do I choose the right kind of mortgage?